Chesney Brown: Development

-In February 2013, it was announced that former Waterloo Road actress Katie McGlynn has been cast as Sinead Tinker, a relative of established characters Beth (Lisa George) and Craig Tinker (Coleson Smith) and as a new love interest for Chesney.
+In February 2013, it was announced that former Waterloo Road actress Katie McGlynn has been cast as Sinead Tinker, a relative of established characters Beth (Lisa George) and Craig Tinker (Colson Smith) and as a new love interest for Chesney.
 A statement on the soap's official website teased: "As Katy struggles to resist the temptation of smooth talking Ryan, Chesney faces a heartbreaking few months.
 Will new girl Sinead be his light at the end of the tunnel?"

 Speaking to Digital Spy, Aston said: "Sinead is a very different character and I think her and Chesney would be quite well-suited."
 However, Aston also hinted that, despite Chesney starting up a new relationship, he believes his alter ego will always love Katy: "I think Chesney's heart will always belong to Katy!
 But that might just be my own personal take on it rather than the way the story is going!"
 Aston also admitted that he helped Katie McGlynn, who will be playing Sinead, find her feet on her first day on set: "I've been showing her around the set.
 Katie knows what she's doing anyway - she knows how it works because she was on Waterloo Road before this.
 But she was a bit lost on the first day, so I tried to be as helpful as possible!"

 On 28 May 2017, it was reported by The Sun that Chesney would be stabbed in an upcoming storyline with the scenes leaving viewers guessing over whether Chesney manages to survive the brutal assault.